paritytech/zones/Readme.md

-# Zones
+# Zones (archived)

-> A tiny functional effect system for TypeScript library developers
+This project includes a tiny functional effect system, which has since been overhauled and implemented within the Capi repo.
+[See paritytech/capi#454](https://github.com/paritytech/capi/pull/454).